Eva-Kuk/unique-wings/README.md

 ![sign out](wireframes/readme/sign-out.png)

 CONTACT
 - Contact page allows the user to sent a query to the admin.
+User has possibility to chose the query from the list General Query,Delivery Query, Return Query, Blog Contribution, Complaint.
 The query is stored in the database and two emails are sent: one to the user to confirm that the message was received and one to the admin to signal the store owner of a new query.
-- The user does not need to be a registered user to send a query.
+- Any User can contact the site owner by email.
 ![contact](wireframes/readme/contact.png)

 BLOG